mbabynames search ✿

-Vienna is a two-syllable name of English origin, meaning "noble and strong".
+from the Latin, meaning "from wine country".
+Vienna is a two-syllable name of Latin origin, meaning "from wine country".
 It ends with an open A sound, which shapes how middle names connect to it phonetically.

 20